ScottyLabs/cmumaps-deprecated/README.md

 ![alt text](/public/imgs/image-17.png)

-4.Type in a decription of your pull request change and hit sync.
+4. Type in a decription of your pull request change and hit sync.